-Sidetrack operations into the P1 Reservoir of the Pacoota formation, which is the producing formation at Palm Valley, have commenced.
+Preparations are currently underway to prepare for side track operations into the P1 reservoir of the Pacoota formation, which is the currently producing formation at Palm Valley.

 The Dingo Deep exploration well, scheduled to follow the PV-12 well, will be deferred so capital can be redeployed to invest in new near-term development to increase production capacity at Mereenie or Palm Valley.
 The Dingo Joint Venture will reassess the priority of the Dingo Deep prospect at a future date.